-How to Install a Butcher-Block Countertop
+How to Install A Granite Tile Kitchen Countertop

 To attach the backer board to the counter, mix the modified thin set to manufacturer's specifications, and apply it to the plywood with a notched trowel.
 Use the flat end of the trowel to push the thin set over the surface of the plywood.
 Use the notched side of the trowel to comb through the thin set to get a uniform thickness.